-- 1. Facilitating awareness of issues involved in the delivery of health care in developing countries. - 2.
-Fostering the development of the student's professional attitude, behavior, and sensitivity to the challenges and issues of health care in developing countries. - 3.
-Promoting the acquisition of the knowledge and skills necessary to function in health care settings in developing countries. - 4.
-Developing a cultural awareness (customs, nutrition, traditional medical beliefs, etc.) of the patient population. - 5.
-Develop an appreciation of the practice of medicine as related to the specialty of the preceptor. - 6.
-Assimilate what they learn and demonstrate their understanding of patient-care through. ongoing interaction and dialogue with, as well as formative feedback from, the preceptor. - 7.
+- 1. Develop an appreciation of the practice of wilderness, austere medicine as related to the specialty of the preceptor. - 2.
+Assimilate what they learn and demonstrate their understanding of patient-care through ongoing interaction and dialogue with, as well as formative feedback from, the preceptor. - 3.
 Demonstrate an understanding of the (seven) osteopathic core competencies (as applicable).